Ghurtchu/braindrill/README.md

 - run code inside running worker node container - ✅
 - get rid of `Futures` in actors, use `ctx.ask` or piping to self instead - ✅
 - implement extra security measures for docker container to prevent malfunction - ❌
-- implement timeouts for long-running code - ❌
+- implement timeouts & cleanup for long-running code - ❌
 - add support for Java, C, C++, Go and others - ❌
 - write load tests to check how system behaves during high load - ❌
 - use other `pekko` libraries to make cluster bootstrapping and management flexible and configurable - ❌